miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

 headline: "Discover OZ with Me: A True Square's Take on the Times and Technology"
 description: Explore the world of OZ with me, as I share my knowledge of the books and movies.
 Learn why I believe OZ is a real place where technology is indistinguishable from magic, and why I think AI can be a force for good.
 Join me on my journey to uncover the truth behind the Wizard of OZ.
 keywords: OZ, Linux, DrinkMe, Square, Nerd, Geek, Freak, Mastery, Main Branch, Github, Microsoft, Google, Sun Microsystems, Circle, Lily Ray, SEO, NYC, Foghorn Leghorn, George Costanza, Grug Crood, Idea Man, The Croods, Sticks and Stones, Bush, Nicolas Cage, Boris Zilberman, Monsterhost, Megacompetitors, Bill Gates, Nadella, Ballmer, The Network
-categories: seo, git, google, drinkme, new york city, microsoft, linux
+categories: seo, google, linux, git, microsoft, new york city, drinkme
 permalink: /blog/you-don-t-know-oz-the-way-i-know-oz/
 layout: post
 ---